ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ### Environment

-When you want to use different settings for deployment and test environments, you can use the  [env](https://github.com/sorrycc/roadhog#env) option to archive it.
+When you want to use different settings for deployment and test environments, you can use the  [env](https://github.com/sorrycc/roadhog#env) option to achieve it.

 ```
 "env": {